qMaxXen/CalcOverlay/README.md

 Congratulations!
 You now have the overlay.
 Keep the program running in the background to generate and update the overlay.
 When you're done, you can simply close the program.

+If you need help or have any questions, feel free to contact me on Discord: **qMaxXen**.

+> [!NOTE]
+>  I haven't tested it on Windows, but it works great for me on Linux.